lealceldeiro/gems/DesignPatternsElementsOfReusableObjectOrientesSoftware/Chapter04/Flyweight/README.md

 The *Flyweight* pattern is often combined with the *Composite* pattern to represent a hierarchical structure as a graph with shared leaf nodes.
 A consequence of sharing is that flyweight leaf nodes cannot store a pointer to their parent.
 Rather, the parent pointer is passed to the flyweight as part of its extrinsic state.
 This has a major impact on how the objects in the hierarchy communicate with each other.

+## Related Patterns

+The *Flyweight* pattern is often combined with the *Composite* pattern to implement a logically hierarchical structure in terms of a directed-acyclic graph with shared leaf nodes.

+It's often best to implement *State* and *Strategy* objects as flyweights.

 ## Example in Java

 ![Class Diagram](./image/code_class_design.png "Class Diagram")